prise-3d/Behavioral-online-study/docs/source/documentations.rst

 Progress method
 ~~~~~~~~~~~~~~~

 The progress method is fairly simple, but provides a clear understanding of the relationship between the SessionProgress and its associated Session.
-The purpose of this method is to return an indicator of the percentage of progress of the experience:
+The purpose of this method is to return an indicator of the percentage of progress of the experiment:

 .. code:: python